facebook/react-native-website/docs/the-new-architecture/landing-page.md

 Measuring and placing a tooltip above a view allows us to showcase what synchronous rendering unlocks.
 The tooltip needs to know the position of its target view to determine where it should render.

-In the current architecture, we use `onLayout` to get the measurements of the view and then update the positioning of the tooltip based on where the view is positioned.
+In the current architecture, we use `onLayout` to get the measurements of the view and then update the positioning of the tooltip based on where the view is.

 ```js
 function ViewWithTooltip() {